Ballast tank

 A ballast tank is a compartment within a boat, ship or other floating structure that holds water, which is used as ballast to provide hydrostatic stability for a vessel, to reduce or control buoyancy, as in a submarine, to correct trim or list, to provide a more even load distribution along the hull to reduce structural hogging or sagging stresses, or to increase draft, as in a semi-submersible vessel or platform, or a SWATH, to improve seakeeping.
 Using water in a tank provides easier weight adjustment than the stone or iron ballast used in older vessels, and makes it easy for the crew to reduce a vessel's draft when it enters shallower water, by temporarily pumping out ballast.
 Airships use ballast tanks mainly to control buoyancy and correct trim.

 History

-The basic concept behind the ballast tank can be seen in many forms of aquatic life, such as the blowfish or argonaut octopus.
-The concept has been invented and reinvented many times by humans to serve a variety of purposes.
+The concept of ballast tanks, inspired by nature, can be seen in aquatic life forms like blowfish and the argonaut octopus, which regulate their buoyancy to move and survive in water.
+Humans have adapted and refined this idea for various applications, especially in maritime and underwater engineering.

-The first documented example of a submarine using a ballast tank was in David Bushnell's Turtle, which was the first submarine to ever be used in combat in 1776.
-In 1849 Abraham Lincoln, then an Illinois attorney, patented a ballast-tank system to enable cargo vessels to pass over shoals in North American rivers.
+The first recorded use of a ballast tank in a submarine was in David Bushnell's Turtle in 1776, which played a historic role as the first combat submarine.
+The ballast system allowed it to submerge and resurface effectively.
+Later, in 1849, Abraham Lincoln, then a practicing lawyer, patented a ballast tank system designed to help cargo ships navigate shallow waterways by adjusting their buoyancy.
+This innovation demonstrated how the concept of ballast has been repeatedly reinvented to meet specific challenges in marine technology.